-As a fitness coach, there are certain conversations at the gym that I can count on daily.
-One of those topics is how to lose weight and get results fast.
+As a practicing physician, I frequently receive inquiries on how to lose weight and get results fast.

 One of the supplements that gets brought up regularly is carnitine, so I decided to take a deeper look into l-carnitine supplementation and get the science-backed facts on its effectiveness as a weight-loss tool.

-After a few weeks of online research and multiple conversations with our dietician, I am ready to share what I learned.
+After a few weeks of online research and multiple conversations with my colleagues, I am ready to share what I learned.

 How Does Carnitine Work?